 5 Worst Cannabis Strains to Use Before Bedtime

 It is no surprise that all of the strains on our list are pure sativas or sativa-leaning hybrids.
-They all make good daytime strains, and some are even great wake-and-bake options that could replace your morning coffee.
+They all make good daytime strains.
+Some are even great wake-and-bake options that could replace your morning coffee.

 However, use these strains before bed, and you will probably regret it.
-Here are the 5 worst cannabis strains to use before bedtime:
+Here are the five worst cannabis strains to use before bedtime.

 Durban Poison is a pure sativa landrace strain, originating from South Africa.
 Although the strains you find today are significantly different from the original Durban Poison, their sativa effects remain.